 If you have an illness or disability that affects your daily life then it is worth finding out whether you can claim additional benefits.
 Each claim is assessed individually to see whether you meet the eligibility rules and which rate is payable.

 Disability Living Allowance is not means-tested so it does not matter what other income or savings you have.
-You must be aged under 65 to make a new claim - if you are aged 65 or over then you get Attendance Allowance.
+You must be aged under 16 to make a new claim - if you are aged between 16 and state pension age then you should claim Personal Independence Payment, if you have reached state pension age then you should claim Attendance Allowance.

 How do I claim?